ChapResearch/RoBox/hardware/README.md

 # RoBox Hardware

-This folder of the RoBox repository contains all production and previous version CAD models for the RoBox kit.
+This section of the RoBox repository contains all production and previous version CAD models for the RoBox kit.